vmontanez2209/Pixel-Maker-Project/README.md

 # Pixel-Maker-Project
-Udacity Pixel Maker Project

-Udacity project where I've made a pixel grid that you can change the colors.
+Udacity Pixel Maker Project where I've made a pixel grid that you can change the colors.

 # Instructions